MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/bypassio.md

 * Defragging a BypassIO-enabled file causes all BypassIO operations to use the traditional I/O path.
 Once the defragging is completed, the system will switch back to the BypassIO path on that handle.

-## What minifilters need to do to support BypassIO
+## Implementing BypassIO support in minifilters

+### Update your INF or MANIFEST files

 Starting in Windows 11, filter developers should add **SUPPORTED_FS_FEATURES_BYPASS_IO** to **SupportedFeatures** in your driver's .INF or MANIFEST files.
 (You can type ```fltmc instances``` in an elevated command prompt to see "SprtFtrs" values for all active filters.)

 > [!NOTE]
 > A filter that can never support BypassIO should still add **SUPPORTED_FS_FEATURES_BYPASS_IO** to its **SupportedFeatures** state, and then veto appropriately inside the filter, specifying the reason.
+>
+> Minifilters are encouraged to minimize vetoing BypassIO as much as possible.

+If a minifilter attaches to a volume on which BypassIO is enabled, but that minifilter has not updated its **SupportedFeatures** setting to include **SUPPORTED_FS_FEATURES_BYPASS_IO**, all BypassIO operations on that volume are immediately blocked, falling back to the traditional I/O path, resulting in degraded game performance.

 Minifilters that do not filter IRP_MJ_READ or IRP_MJ_WRITE are automatically opted in to BypassIO support, as if they had added **SUPPORTED_FS_FEATURES_BYPASS_IO** in **SupportedFeatures**.

-The **FS_BPIO_OP_ENABLE** and **FS_BPIO_OP_QUERY** operations will fail on that stack if there is an attached minifilter that has not opted in.
+The **FS_BPIO_OP_ENABLE** and **FS_BPIO_OP_QUERY** operations will fail on a stack if there is an attached minifilter that has not opted in.

-Minifilters are encouraged to minimize vetoing BypassIO as much as possible.

-### Impacts when a minifilter does not indicate BypassIO support

-If a minifilter attaches to a volume on which BypassIO is enabled, but that minifilter has not updated its **SupportedFeatures** setting to include **SUPPORTED_FS_FEATURES_BYPASS_IO**, all BypassIO operations on that volume are immediately blocked, falling back to the traditional I/O path, resulting in degraded game performance.
+### Implement support for BypassIO requests

+Minifilters should add support for BypassIO requests, which are sent through the [**FSCTL_MANAGE_BYPASS_IO**](/windows-hardware/drivers/ddi/ntifs/ni-ntifs-fsctl_manage_bypass_io) control code.
+See [Supporting BypassIO operations](bypassio-operations.md) for details.

 ## Determining whether BypassIO is working